croach/Flask-Fixtures/README.md

 # Make sure to inherit from the FixturesMixin class
 class TestFoo(unittest.TestCase, FixturesMixin):

-    # Specify the fixtures file you want to load
+    # Specify the fixtures file(s) you want to load.
+    # Change the list below to ['authors.yaml'] if you created your fixtures
+    # file using YAML instead of JSON.
     fixtures = ['authors.json']

     # Your tests go here